Christians Need To Be Evangelized, Too

 No, beyond even this problem Christians need to be evangelized because that is the mission and nature of the church.
 The typical definition of evangelism is appealing to so many of us because we tend to think of salvation, the gospel, as getting us over a threshold.
 That salvation is about entering the kingdom of God, and therefore that evangelism is the work of getting people over that hurdle.
 Yet, Westminster Larger Catechism 159 on the preaching of the word says ministers are to aim at their hearer’s conversion and salvation.
 We are to preach to convert and save.
 Salvation is about the gospel and the gospel is about all who Jesus is and has done, not just getting in.
 To evangelize is to minister for both conversion, which is an aspect of salvation, and salvation in its entirety.

 We all know the three marks of the church are preaching the word, administering the sacraments, and practicing church discipline.
 But Westminster Confession of Faith 25.4 actually says that the church’s purity depends on the doctrine of the gospel preached and received.
-The mission and nature of the church is the proclamation and reception of the gospel, not to those outside the church, thought that is good, but to the people of the church.
+The mission and nature of the church is the proclamation and reception of the gospel, not to those outside the church, though that is good, but to the people of the church.

 This is because the church is composed by, bounded and shaped by, the word of God.
 This is an old Protestant-Catholic debate about whether the church makes the word or the word makes the church, but as faithful Protestants we say that God’s word makes the church.
 That is, the word of the gospel makes the church.
 The life and nature of the church are determined by God’s word.

 The Puritan preacher John Owen talked about this in commenting on Galatians 3:17.
-Abraham received the promise of God, God’s word, in receiving his covenant.
+Paul writes that Abraham received the promise of God, God’s word, in receiving his covenant.
 God’s pledge is for salvation and all that accompanies it, which in Paul’s argument in Galatians 3 is namely the structure of the covenant people of God, from Abraham to Moses to the church.
 Owen says that here God is evangelizing Abraham.
 God, by his covenant, is gospeling Abraham.
 The gospel and word of God has always been the only way to God, and God, by covenantally evangelizing Abraham, is making the covenant community, that is, making the church.

 This logic shows up all throughout the New Testament.
 For instance, in Galatians we see all over that the gospel is something that Paul proclaimed to and used to form the church.
 Hebrews 4 utilizes this idea when it says that the gospel came to those in the old covenant (4:2) but it only benefits those who receive it by faith and continue to receive it (4:6).
 The covenant promises of God to his people are gospel promises.
 The church in the old and the church in the new is formed and bounded by the word of God.